 The clause provides the maximum building height limit for the area.
 The maximum height of a building allowed within that area is 8.5m.
 The proposed development complies with the standard.

 Clause 4.4 Floor space ratio

-The site is located within an area with no prescribed FSR on the Floor Space Ratio Map.
+The site is located is not located within an area with a prescribed Floor Space Ratio.
 The proposed development complies with the FSR development standard.

 Clause 4.6 Exceptions to development standards